 The “Epic Story” you build around a visitor does not have to be fictional; it just has to highlight the start and end of the user journey.
 By turning your visitor into a character whose narrative arc ends with a complete purchase, you can take advantage of the cognitive and emotional effects created by gameplay.

 One popular example of this kind of storytelling is the tracking app provided by Domino’s Pizza.
 The customer is able to track their pizza from the moment they order it, turning the delivery process into a kind of game.

 Whether you realize it or not, your website delivers feedback whenever a visitor uses it.
 If you pay attention to the signals you are sending them, this feedback can be turned into a game.
 Engineering the feedback economy that your site creates does not have to involve points or leaderboards; sometimes it can be as simple as changing the color of a form field from gray to green.

 For example, a visitor completes your sign-up form.
 They deserve some congratulations, so tell them: “Great job!”

 3. INCORPORATE PLAY DYNAMICS

-If you want to apply gamification to your site, there are certain activities that lend themselves naturally to play like collecting things.
+If you want to apply gamification to your site, certain activities lend themselves naturally to play, like collecting things.
 Collecting is a common feature of many games and is often used by supermarkets as part of their loyalty programs.
-Also, in building things; a number of websites offer “mass customization” features that allow visitors to contribute to the design of their purchase.
+Also, in building things; several websites offer “mass customization” features that allow visitors to contribute to the design of their purchase.

 Solving puzzles and competing can also be included in this category.
 Highlighting scarcity within your website, through notifications or dynamic text, will trigger a competitive response.
 Website notifications are an easy way to incorporate and enhance game elements within your site.